 - Use distilled water.
 Tap water can contain contaminants such as metals, minerals, or bacteria.

-- Store your handmade products in a comfortable area with even humidity and temperatures.
+- Store your DIY products in a comfortable area with even humidity and temperatures.
 A bathroom, with its fluctuating temperatures and humidity is not a good place to store lotions and creams.

-- Sanitize bottles, jars, equipment by spraying with 70% isopropyl alcohol and allowing to air dry.
+- Sanitize bottles, jars, equipment by generously spraying with 70% isopropyl alcohol and allowing to air dry.

 - Use clean hands or gloves and tie hair back.

 - Consider using airless or pump style bottles so your fingers won’t contaminate the lotion or cream.
-Don’t store water based products in metal tins.
+Don’t store water based products in metal tins because they can rust and turn your lotion weird colors.

-- Aim to keep pH under 6, or in the ideal range for the preservative(s) you’re using.
+- Aim to keep the lotion’s pH range under 6, or in the ideal range for the preservative(s) you’re using.

 Comments are currently closed on this article because of the huge amount of spam comments it was receiving each day.
-Use this list as a starting point to explore preservatives more in depth – sites such as Lotion Crafter and Formulator Sample Shop have quite a bit of information listed with their preservatives to help guide you further in their use.
+Use this list as a starting point to explore preservatives more in depth.
+Shops such as Lotion Crafter and Formulator Sample Shop have quite a bit of information listed with their preservatives to help guide you further in their use.

 Happy Crafting! ❤